 What made you choose this degree?

 To be completely honest, I had no idea what I wanted to do in university.
 I really wanted to do something in fashion but I was always hesitant because of just how competitive a career in the industry can be.
-I had never thought of fashion journalism being something that you could do as a BA but when I saw it in the university’s prospectus, I immediately knew that’s what I wanted to do.
+I had never thought of fashion journalism being something that you could do as a BA but when I saw it in the University’s prospectus, I immediately knew that’s what I wanted to do.
 I always loved writing so merging my interests with something that I was good at seemed like the perfect idea… and it really was.

 Before attending university I had absolutely no idea what I wanted to do.
 Even after picking the course, I was still confused about my future job… a freelance journalist?
 A reporter?
-Maybe work my way up and eventually becoming editor of Vogue?
-I really value the work placement module in second year because thanks to this I have got an immense amount of experience in only about a month.
+Maybe work my way up and eventually become editor of Vogue?
+I really valued the work placement module in the second year because thanks to this I got an immense amount of experience in only about a month.
 It pushed me to pitch ideas to editors and actually think about what I was interested in writing about and who I wanted to talk to, which introduced me to the world of artisanal production and sustainable fashion, the topic which I specialised in at Lampoon.
 It has absolutely put me on my career path and without this work placement module, I would still be contemplating if I would ever make it as an editor at Vogue.

 Well it sounds like you're on the right track!
 Finally, do you have any advice for new students?

-If you want to make the most of your time during this course and are genuinely interested in writing, I advise you start to a blog.
+If you want to make the most of your time during this course and are genuinely interested in writing, I advise you to start a blog.
 The lecturers will convince you to do so anyways so you might as well start now.
 It not only helps you practise your writing skills but future employers will be impressed at the work and effort you put into writing.